 You may also contact the local police or sheriff’s department about the attack.
 The police or sheriff’s department will usually notify Animal Control when you contact them.

 If you were severely injured by the dog, call 911 immediately so that you can receive immediate medical attention; otherwise, you can contact the police department’s non-emergency number to report the incident.
-The operator will then dispatch an Animal Control officer to the scene of the attack, and the officer will write up a dog bite report.
+The operator will then dispatch an Animal Control officer to the scene of the attack, and the officer will write up an animal control report.

 In Georgia, most hospital emergency rooms will report your bite or attack to Animal Control, and an officer may respond to the hospital to make a report.
 If you have not contacted Animal Control and the hospital failed to do so, we suggest you call the police or Animal Control as soon as possible to make your report.